Common Heating and Cooling System Questions

 Is my home at risk for carbon monoxide leaks?

 If your home is heated by a furnace or boiler powered by a fuel source (oil or natural gas), you’re at risk for carbon monoxide leaks.
 Outdated or broken heat exchangers release CO into the air of your home.
 Regular tune-ups and maintenance from Donovan & Jorgenson can prevent potential leaks.
+Don’t hesitate to contact us if you have any concerns about gas leaks in your home.

 Which heater is better: a furnace or a boiler?